The Prince-Bishops City of Trento

 Three Coins in the Fountain (1954), a romantic drama set in Italy starring Dorothy McGuire, Clifton Webb, Jean Peters, Louis Jourdan, Rossano Brazzi, Maggie McMcNamara, and Kathryn Givney.
 Filming for Three Coins in the Fountain took place in the Dolomites, Bolzano and Trentino – Alto Adige, Venice, and of course, Rome.

 The Italian Job (2003), a remake of the original, starring Mark Wahlberg, Charlize Theron, Donald Sutherland, Jason Statham, Seth Green, and Edward Norton.
-This remake of The Italian Job filmed in 3 countries – Canada (Winnipeg), the USA (Los Angeles, Pasadena, Hollywood, Long Beach, Philadelphia), and Italy (Trento, Venice, Genoa).
+This remake of The Italian Job filmed in 3 countries – Canada (Winnipeg), the USA (Los Angeles, Pasadena, Hollywood, Long Beach, Philadelphia), and Italy (Trento, Genoa, and St. Mark’s Square in Venice).

 Concert of Intrigue (1954), a drama starring Brigitte Bardot, filmed in Rovereto and Trento.